 Are children welcome in worship?

 YES!
 For children attending worship, we offer busy-bags (with crayons & puzzles), The Little Lutheran magazines, and children’s bulletins in the Narthex.
-There is child care offered in the lower level of the Education Building (room #145) for children age 2 months to 5 years.
 There is also a cry room down the stairs off the Narthex where the service can still be heard.
 Ask an usher if you need help finding a room or anything else you need.

 What should I expect during worship?